 See the doctor first and have the baby checked out to make sure the is no stress or injury.

-If you or a loved one suffered physical injuries in a motor vehicle wreck – whether while pregnant or not – contact Board Certified personal injury Attorney and car accident attorney Fleming Law, P.C. today for a free consultation!
+If you or a loved one suffered physical injuries in a motor vehicle wreck – whether while pregnant or not – contact a Board Certified personal injury attorney and top rated Houston car accident attorney at Fleming Law, P.C. today for a free consultation!